How Long Does it Take to Settle a Motorcycle Lawsuit?

 Giving an estimate on how long a motorcycle accident lawsuit will take to either settle or receive a jury verdict is difficult because no two accidents present the same set of facts.
 However, in nearly every case, taking your claim to court might be necessary to maximize your potential settlement.
 Jerry Friedman is an experienced New Jersey motorcycle accident attorney and avid rider familiar with the challenges that motorcycle litigation brings.
 Below, we discuss some of the factors that will influence the length of your motorcycle accident lawsuit.

-Quick Insurance Company Settlements After a New Jersey Motorcycle Accident
+Quick Insurance Company Settlements After a Motorcycle Accident

 Insurance companies are looking to limit their liability or deny claims whenever they can.
 This is especially true in cases of motorcycle accidents where there is a perceived prejudice that accidents are the result of reckless behavior on the part of the motorcyclist.
 If an insurance adjuster believes that the fault of an accident lies with the cyclist, then a settlement offer could be either artificially low or not forthcoming.
 Even when the settlement seems sufficient, it probably will not cover all your expenses if you suffered severe injuries.